If the kids are bored at home, then grab their scooters, pack a few snacks and head to Fort Canning Park for a memorable weekend escape

 - Other hot spots for the ‘Gram include Pancur Larangan and the Javanese gates at the Sang Nila Utama Garden (see above!)
 Getting some snaps at these places give you all the Bali holiday feels!

-4. Go on a Historical Tour at Battlebox Singapore
+4. Go on a historical tour at Battlebox Singapore

 Also known as the Underground Bunker, Battlebox Singapore is an authentic World War II secret Command Centre.
 Built in the late 1930s, the bunker sits nine metres underground and you can sign up for a 30-minute guided tour.
 The tour explores the tension and drama behind the decision to surrender to the invading Japanese army on 15 February 1942.
 Use your SingapoRediscovers vouchers for the tour, and explore the bunker yourself after the guided tour is over.
-The Battlebox is not suitable for children aged below 7.
+Battlebox Singapore is not suitable for children aged below 7.

-Afterwards follow NParks’ self-guided Colonial History walking trail to get a glimpse of more Fort Canning history.
+Afterwards, follow NParks’ self-guided Colonial History walking trail to get a glimpse of more Fort Canning history.
 Oh, there’s an authentic sally port (the only one out of three that remains) along the outer walls of Battlebox Singapore as well – see if you can spot it!

 Jubilee Park playground is where the kids are going to want to head to when you are at Fort Canning Park!
 You’ll find it at the bottom of the park almost across the road from Clare Quay.
 As with many playgrounds in Singapore this one has no shelter from the sun, so the best times to visit are mornings (shaded until almost 10am) and early evenings.
 Highlights here are the multiple swing sets (including inclusive swings), a log scramble for climbing and balancing, see-saws, a sandpit (BYO bucket and spade!), and a “treehouse” that can be accessed by a rope bridge!
 There are also climbing nets and slides (a cute little toddler slide further towards the Clarke Quay end) and bigger long slides built into the natural slope of the park.

 It may have a slightly macabre origin story, but Fort Canning Green is now a popular host for open-air concerts, cultural events, picnics and exercise (there’s often yoga or other exercise classes on).
 Formerly the site of Singapore’s first Christian burial ground from 1822 to 1865, the cemetery was closed and filled up in 1865 before being turned into a park.
-Today, the only indications you’ll find that point to its past are the Gothic Gates that sit at the entrance to Fort Canning Green, the James Brooke Napier Memorial and two dome-shaped cupolas that were designed by George Coleman (the same personality that Coleman Street is named after).
+Today, the only indications you’ll find that point to its past are the Gothic Gates that sits at the entrance to Fort Canning Green, the James Brooke Napier Memorial and two dome-shaped cupolas that were designed by George Coleman (the same personality that Coleman Street is named after).
 The dilapidated tombstones that were once here were removed in the 70s; 200 of them were incorporated into Fort Canning Green’s walls.
 Fun fact: The memorial walls also house a plaque for Esther Farquhar Bernard, Canadian Prime Minister Justin Trudeau’s great-great-great-great grandmother.

 Toilets at Fort Canning Park